apache/flink/docs/dev/table/connect.md

 The JSON format allows to read and write JSON data that corresponds to a given format schema.
 The format schema can be defined either as a Flink type, as a JSON schema, or derived from the desired table schema.
 A Flink type enables a more SQL-like definition and mapping to the corresponding SQL data types.
 The JSON schema allows for more complex and nested structures.

 If the format schema is equal to the table schema, the schema can also be automatically derived.
 This allows for defining schema information only once.
-The names, types, and field order of the format are determined by the table's schema.
+The names, types, and fields' order of the format are determined by the table's schema.
 Time attributes are ignored if their origin is not a field.
 A `from` definition in the table schema is interpreted as a field renaming in the format.

 The JSON format can be used as follows: